 With a population of about six thousand residents, Marion is a small Southwest Virginia mountain town with easy access to Hungry Mother State Park, one of Virginia’s original six state parks.
-Spend your days hiking the trails, fishing, boating, and swimming, then spend the evening listening to live music with a wood-fired pizza and a local brew at 27 Lions.
 If scenic drives are more your speed, don’t miss the Back of the Dragon, a scenic 32-mile mountain drive with more than three hundred curves – perfect for motorcycles and sports cars.

-- Hang: The Speakeasy at The General Frances Marion for classic cocktails; 27 Lions for live music and a great beer list.
+- Hang: The Speakeasy at The General Frances Marion for classic cocktails

-- Eat: 27 Lions, Wolfe’s BBQ, The Wooden Pickle; Dip Dogs
+- Eat: Wolfe’s BBQ, The Wooden Pickle; Dip Dogs

 - Stay: Cabins & camping at Hungry Mother State Park; General Francis Marion Hotel; The Collins House Inn.

 - Outfitters & Gear Shops: Hungry Mother Adventures

 - Insider Tip: Catch a live performance of traditional Appalachian music at The Lincoln Theatre, one of three existing Art Deco Mayan Revival-style theaters in America.